 Elizabeth Keegan-Garrett, M.D.

-Elizabeth Keegan Garrett, M.D., M.P.H. is the Program Director of St. Louis University Family Medicine Residency and Assistant Professor of Family & Community Medicine.
-Dr. Keegan Garrett earned an BA in Biology from Mount Holyoke College (1998).
-She completed a Master’s Degree in Public Health from Harvard University (2003), earned her medical degree from Oregon Health & Science University (2005) and completed her family medicine residency at the University of Missouri, Columbia (2008).
-Before joining SLU Family Medicine Residency in 2017, she worked for eight years at Family Care Health Center in St. Louis, MO, where she continues to maintain a full scope clinical practice, including maternity care.
+Elizabeth Keegan Garrett, M.D., M.P.H. is the program director of Saint Louis University Family Medicine Residency and assistant professor of Family & Community Medicine.
+Keegan Garrett earned a B.A. in Biology from Mount Holyoke College (1998).
+She completed a Master’s Degree in Public Health from Harvard University (2003), earned her medical degree from Oregon Health & Science University (2005) and completed her family medicine residency at the University of Missouri (2008).
+Before joining SLU Family Medicine Residency in 2017, she worked for eight years at Family Care Health Center in St. Louis, where she continues to maintain a full scope clinical practice, including maternity care.
 She is passionate about women’s health, maternity care, working with underserved patients and loves teaching.
 She is happiest when spending time with her husband, Kelly and sons, Silas and Sam.
 She loves time outdoors, cooking, travel, reading and digging in the dirt (even when only weeds grow).

 Jay Brieler, M.D.